Deal Dynamics in 3 Private Equity Sports Transactions

 “Every single indicator of what makes a good investment flashed green.
 I kept asking, what are we missing?
 It’s literally the most undervalued thing we’re seeing not only within the sports landscape but across everything.”

-Sixth Street has discussed intentions to retain its investment in Bay FC over an extended hold period, allowing sufficient time for revenue streams to ‘catch up” with the underlying value.
-Signs are already promising: following the launch of Bay FC, the NWSL secured a four-year media rights contract with CBS, ESPN, Prime Video, and Scripps Sports.
+Sixth Street has discussed intentions to retain its investment in Bay FC over an extended hold period, allowing sufficient time for revenue streams to ‘catch up’ with the underlying value.
+Signs are already promising.
+Following the launch of Bay FC, the NWSL secured a four-year media rights contract with CBS, ESPN, Prime Video, and Scripps Sports.
 Valued at $60 million per year, the $240 million deal represents a significant increase from the league’s previous $4.5 million agreement.

 In April, Silver Lake announced its take-private deal for Endeavor Group Holdings — a sports and entertainment holding conglomerate.
 This marks a new chapter in a long relationship between Silver Lake and Endeavor, dating back to the firm’s original investment in 2012 and subsequent involvement in several of Endeavor’s roll-up acquisitions.
 Speaking on the transaction, Egon Durban, Co-CEO of Silver Lake, expressed strong confidence in Endeavor’s leadership, noting the company’s growth from $350 million in revenue when they first invested in 2012 to nearly $6 billion today.

 In many ways, this deal encapsulates broader trends in the private equity landscape.
 Take-privates have become a favored strategy for PE investors to acquire assets at discounted prices, and Silver Lake’s valuation of Endeavor, including its stake in TKO, at $25 billion, represents one of the largest sponsor-backed public-to-private deals in over a decade.
-The financing, a blend of new and reinvested equity from Silver Lake, anchored with capital from Mubadala, Lexington Partners, and others, further underscores a growing affability among sponsors to leverage co-investors to support substantial equity commitments and double down on existing relationships and assets amid high interest rates.
-However, most notably it also illuminates potential challenges ahead for private equity firms navigating sports exit strategies in public markets.
+The financing, a blend of new and reinvested equity from Silver Lake, anchored with capital from Mubadala, Lexington Partners, and others, further underscores a growing affability among sponsors to leverage co-investors to support substantial equity commitments and double down on existing relationships and assets amid higher interest rates.
+However, most notably, it also illuminates potential challenges ahead for private equity firms navigating sports exit strategies in public markets.

 Do public markets understand sports?
 Endeavor’s brief stint on Wall Street raises an interesting look at the challenges sports entities may encounter as publicly traded assets.
 When Endeavor first attempted to go public in 2019, the IPO struggled to gain traction, leading the company to eventually withdraw.
 At the time, An IPO adviser even remarked that one investor, who had “attended hundreds of IPO roadshows,” found Endeavor’s business model the most complex they had ever seen.